 Lactose is found in all dairy products such as milk, butter, ice cream, etc.

 Also known as inulin fructans are fructose polymers.
-Fructans comprise of wheat, onion, garlic, agave, artichokes, asparagus, leeks and others.
+Fructans comprise wheat, onion, garlic, agave, artichokes, asparagus, leeks, and others.

-Galatians comprises of beans, lentils, and legumes such as soy.
+Galatians comprises beans, lentils, and legumes such as soy.

-* Fibers also should be consumed in limited doses as they can cause gastrointestinal stress.
+* Fibers also should consume in limited doses as they can cause gastrointestinal stress.